Diagoo1/Crystal-Folders-V2.0/README.md

 ---

-## 🌟 The Reimagined Experience (v1.5.0+)
+## 🌟 The Reimagined Experience (v2.0.0)
-This isn't just an update—it's a complete overhaul.
-We’ve redesigned everything to give you the best customization experience:
+This version is a **major milestone** and a complete overhaul from the ground up.
+We’ve redesigned everything to provide a premium customization experience:
 * **🎨 Brand New UI:** A modern, sleek design inspired by Windows 11 with smooth animations and adaptive rounded corners.
 * **🌙 Native Dark Mode:** Full integration for a comfortable visual experience during night sessions.
 * **🖼️ Image to Icon Engine:** Directly convert your favorite images into high-quality folder icons within the app.